darkbyteprojects/Playlist-Checker/README.md

 ## Disclaimer

 This is a generic viewer for M3U/M3U8 text files.
-It does not host, provide, or stream any content and does not decrypt protected data.
+It does not host, provide, or stream any content.
+The optional AES decrypt feature only works with a key that you enter yourself.
 You are responsible for the sources you use and for following your provider's terms and your local laws.

 ## License